learn how to Supercharge your Career in the Music Industry:

-If you’re interested in using sampled loops, you’re working with the right application.
-Ableton was made with looping in mind.
+Ableton is a dream digital audio workstation if you’re interested in using sampled loops: this DAW was made with looping in mind.
 Regardless of whether you’re recording your own loops or going to a massive online sound library like sounds.com, integrating sampled loops into your music is easily handled, thanks to Ableton’s session view.

-Sampling, or digitally recording drums and other instruments, has been a major element in a multitude of genres for years.
-This form of musical accompaniment has been a boon for composers and players alike since people who don’t know how to play drums, or any instrument whatsoever, are able to fill out arrangements.
-But regardless of the level of skill one has or doesn’t have with physical, analog instruments, all kinds of music creators utilize and even create loops for music production.
-Ready to join the tribe?
-That’s right, this week, we’re getting into loop creation as well as loop manipulation, one-shot samples, and we’re delving deeper into Ableton’s Simpler and Sampler.
+Regardless of the level of skill one has or doesn’t have with physical, analog instruments, all kinds of music creators utilize and even create loops for music production.
+In course 16, you’ll learn more about loop creation as well as loop manipulation, one-shot samples, and going deeper into Ableton’s Simpler and Sampler.